Teaching abroad, which qualification do I need?

-The international schools market is a fast growing dynamic sector, and according to 2018 research from the Department of Education, the UK international school market is valued over £1 billion a year - more on this report can be found here.
+The international schools market is a fast growing dynamic sector, and according to 2018 research from the Department of Education, the UK international school market is valued over £1 billion a year.
 The International Schools Consultancy Group (ISC) data (January 2017) estimated that there will be 12,100 international schools worldwide by 2022, up from 8,646 in 2017, and roughly 6.9 million students enrolled in international schools by 2022, up from 4.6 million in 2017.
 This rapid growth in new schools and increased student numbers means that the demand for highly qualified teachers will only continue to grow all over the world.

 Teaching in an international school

 There are various international training and development options for you to choose from, and the route you choose can vary considerably based on a number of factors - the type of school, the country, the curriculum and the education rules and regulation in the region.
 For example, nearly all schools in Abu Dhabi require evidence of a least two years teaching experience or equivalent as part of their recruitment process.

 We know that finding relevant information about the teaching qualification required for international roles can be extremely difficult - it’s a bit like pulling teeth.
 That’s why we’ve created this simple guide to help point you in the right direction.

 The scenarios below are designed to give you an idea of the recognised teaching qualifications that are available and to help you decipher what might suit you best.
 However, we highly recommend that you independently research the requirements for the country you are interested in moving to and that you contact a few schools in the region before making a decision on what qualification to pursue.

 Scenario one: you’re working abroad and you already hold Qualified Teacher Status (QTS)